rocket2050/mysql-server/README.md

-# Ansible Role: Java
+# Ansible Role: mysql

-Installs mysql-server for RedHat/CentOS(6) and Ubuntu linux server.
+Installs mysql-server and client for RedHat/CentOS(6) and Ubuntu linux server.

 ## Requirements